Sections Of This Article

 Self and Selfishness

 The common view is that the self encompasses the core essence of an individual’s identity, encompassing their thoughts, emotions, beliefs, and experiences.
-It represents a person’s understanding of themselves, including their values, desires, and personal narratives, shaping their interactions and behaviors in various contexts.
+It represents a person’s understanding of themselves, including their values, desires, and personal narratives, shaping their interactions and behaviours in various contexts.

 An advanced view on this subject reveals that, while what might be called “self” certainly exists senior to this universe, the basic building blocks that are used to make this universe include an item which is a polarity of self and others.
 To give a brief pointer to what I mean by “the basic building blocks that are used to make this universe” . . .
 Taoism correctly points to the levels of 1 and 2 of these building blocks, which are Tao, and yin/yang: